dannytlee12/sp23-cse110-lab4/expose/javascript/part2.md

     F. 0, since false maps to 0 and null maps to 0.
     G. '3undefined', since undefined maps to the string 'undefined'.
     H. NaN, since undefined does not map to any integer value when subtracting undefined from a string.
 14. A. true, when comparing string and int, map the string to its int value, if possible, then compare.
     B. false, when comparing two strings, use ascii values.
-'2' is greater than '12' when comparing ascii values
+'2' is greater than '12' when comparing ascii values.
-    C. true, since '2' is mapped to the int value 2 when using ==
+    C. true, since '2' is mapped to the int value 2 when using ==.
     D. false, since '2' is not mapped to anything when using ===.
 The string '2' is not the int 2.
     E. false, true maps to 1 when comparing with an int.
 1 is not equal to 2.
     F. true, Boolean(2) evaluates to true
 15. == uses the type conversion that is built into javascript. === does not.
-16.
+17. [2,4,6] is returned. the for loop iterates through the array [1,2,3].
+Each iteration uses the function that doubles an int and then pushes that new value into the new array.
+So the result will be an array with values that are double the original array's values.
+18.